ricktu288/ray-optics/ai-tools/knowledge/objects.md

 In user provided scene created using the visual editor, this object may appear outside a module, and a similar object with `CustomGlass` type may also be used instead whose equation is defined in a relative coordinate system where `p1` and `p2` are $(-1,0)$ and $(1,0)$, respectively.
 However, when you write JSON code by yourself, please always use the `ParamGlass` type and put it inside a module.

-### Cubic Bezier Glass

-A glass with a shape defined by boundaries composed of cubic Bezier curves.
-The `points` property is an array of arrays of 2D points with length 3.
-Point 1 is the first anchor point, points 2 and 3 are the control points, and point 1 of the next curve in the series composing a loop of curves which represents a lens is the second control point of the curve.

 ## Ideal Objects

 ### Ideal Lens